meatro/OpenHaldex-S3/README.md

 Loading a TXT map imports it into runtime and persists it through the current map path.

 ## Firmware Installation

+For the simplest install, use the quick web installer at <https://openhaldex.dev>.
+The details below are for manual builds, release assets, and OTA behavior.

 Firmware installation is required once.
 After that, updates can be performed through the OTA page.